spacetelescope/jwst/docs/jwst/stpipe/config_asdf.rst

 ``class`` specifies the Python class to run.
 It should be a fully-qualified Python path to the class.
-Step classes can ship with ``stpipe`` itself, they may be part of other Python packages, or they exist in freestanding modules alongside the configuration file.
+Step classes can ship with ``stpipe`` itself, they may be part of other Python packages, or they exist in freestanding modules alongside the parameter file.
 For example, to use the ``SystemCall`` step included with ``stpipe``, set ``class`` to ``stpipe.subprocess.SystemCall``.
-To use a class called ``Custom`` defined in a file ``mysteps.py`` in the same directory as the configuration file, set ``class`` to ``mysteps.Custom``.
+To use a class called ``Custom`` defined in a file ``mysteps.py`` in the same directory as the parameter file, set ``class`` to ``mysteps.Custom``.

 ``name`` defines the name of the step.
 This is distinct from the class of the step, since the same class of Step may be configured in different ways, and it is useful to be able to have a way of distinguishing between them.
-For example, when Steps are combined into :ref:`stpipe-user-pipelines`, a Pipeline may use the same Step class multiple times, each with different configuration parameters.
+For example, when Steps are combined into :ref:`stpipe-user-pipelines`, a Pipeline may use the same Step class multiple times, each with different parameters.

 Parameters
 ++++++++++